sct2005/TeamProjectCOM2020/new_cases.md

 ### Domain
 Autonomous Transportation

-### Deployment Context
-An AI-managed traffic light system designed to reduce congestion in a historic European city.
+### Deployment ContextAi used to controll a traffic light systemn , with the idea of removing congestion

 ### Intended Use
-To dynamically adjust signal timing based on real-time vehicle counts.
+Tdynamicallay adjust the lighst that the system controll based of traffic volume , speed and position

 ### System Type
-Optimization / Control System
+ Control System

 ### Inputs and Assumptions
-- **Video Feeds:** Cameras at every intersection.
+- **Video Feeds:** Cameras at  intersections.
-- **Assumption:** Large objects moving above 10km/h are vehicles; stationary objects are ignored after 5 minutes.
+- **Assumption:** Large objects moving above 10km/h are vehicles and stationary objects are ignored after 5 minutes.

 ### What Went Wrong
-The system was deployed in a context different from its training (modern US cities).
-In narrow European streets, the AI misclassified outdoor cafe umbrellas as "stationary delivery trucks," keeping lights red indefinitely.
+The system was deployed in a  different city from its training (modern US cities).
+In narrow European streets, the AI misclassified outdoor cafe umbrellas as stationary delivery trucks, keeping lights red indefinitely.

 ### Timeline of Failure + Aftermath
-- **Initial Setup:** System activated in the city center.
+- **Initial Setup:** System activated
-- **Trigger Event:** A sunny Friday when cafes opened their large umbrellas.
+- **Trigger Event:** A sunny Friday when cafes opened umbrellas.
-- **Failure Event:** A total gridlock that lasted 6 hours.
+- **Failure Event:** A gridlock that lasted >6 hours.
-- **Detection:** Police officers had to physically cover the sensors to reset the lights.
+- **Detection:** Police officers had to physically cover the sensors
-- **Aftermath:** The city reverted to fixed timers until the AI could "learn" local features.
+- **Aftermath:** The city reverted to fixed timers.

 ### Lessons Learned
-- Visual object detection is highly sensitive to cultural and architectural context.
+- Visual object detection is highly sensitive
-- Systems need an easy "manual override" for edge cases.
+- Systems need a manual override.

 ### Quiz
 - **Q:** What environmental difference caused the failure?
-- **A:** The AI was trained on modern US cities but deployed in a historic European city with different street features.
+- **A:** The AI was trained on modern US cities but deployed in a historic European city
 - **Q:** What specific object did the AI misclassify?
-- **A:** Outdoor cafe umbrellas, which it mistook for stationary delivery trucks.
+- **A:** Outdoor cafe umbrellas, which it mistook for delivery trucks.

 ---